ACEnglish/kanpig/README.md

 tabix -p bed alignments.plup.gz
 ```

-Other available genotyping modes are `kanpig trio` and `kanpig somatic`.
+Other available genotyping modes are `kanpig trio` and `kanpig mosaic`.

 # ⚠️ Current Limitations
 * Kanpig expects sequence resolved or `<DEL>` SVs.
 Other SVs with symbolic alts (e.g. `<DUP>`) and BNDs are not parsed.